How to Grow Angel’s Fishing Rod Flowers in Your Garden

 Helpful Hints:

-Once established, angel’s fishing rod can be grown in large containers but grows much better in the ground.
+Once established, an angel’s fishing rod can be grown in large containers but grows much better in the ground.

 Angel’s fishing rod plants are not particularly enthusiastic about being relocated.
 If transplanting or splitting corms, do so in the early spring after the first frost to allow the plants enough time to establish themselves through the summer.